Flag

 Economy

-New Caledonia's economy is primarily driven by its significant nickel reserves, contributing to a GDP of approximately $9.623 billion in 2021 and a nominal GDP per capita of around $35,700.
-The territory faces challenges such as high living costs, income inequality, and a reliance on imports, particularly for refined petroleum and food, leading to a trade deficit.
+New Caledonia's economy is primarily driven by its rich nickel reserves, which play a crucial role in its GDP, estimated at $9.623 billion in 2021, with a per capita income of around $35,700.
+The territory faces challenges such as high living costs, income inequality between its provinces, and a significant reliance on imports, leading to a trade deficit, particularly in refined petroleum and food.
+While the investment climate is supported by substantial French financial aid, ongoing political uncertainties and market fluctuations in nickel pose risks for investors, although sectors like tourism and construction show potential for future growth.

 Floating Section Image